arangodb/arangodb/Documentation/Books/AQL/Graphs/KShortestPaths.md

 Every such path will be returned as a JSON object with three components:

-1. an array containing the `verticex` on the path,
+1. an array containing the `vertices` on the path,
 2. an array containing the `edges` on the path, and
 3. the `weight` of the path, that is the sum of all edge weights.